Trip SummarySee full itinerary

 The next day, you're off to Tintoreras Islet Tour.
-From the Wharf you will board a speedboat that will take you for a ride around the bay or the small island of Las Tintoreras (white-fin sharks).
-Witness penguins, sharks, blue-legged piqueros, pelicans, iguanas and sea lions.
+From the Wharf you will board a speedboat that will take you for a ride around the bay until you reach the small island of Las Tintoreras ( famous for white-tip sharks).
+Witness penguins, sharks, blue-footed boobies, pelicans, iguanas, sea lions and much more.
 There will be some time to snorkel (snorkel gear included) where you will be able to get a great view of the many different varieties of fish.
 Breakfast, dinner and hostel accommodation included.

-Your last day has an early departure to Santa Cruz to catch your flight back to Quito.
+Early in the morning you will have to reach the Baltra airport to catch your flight back to Quito.
 Transfer not included but can be easily arranged by onsite staff.
-Night back included at the hostel in Quito
+Transfer from the airport to the hostel in Quito included.
+Hostel accommodation included.

 To get a detailed PDF of information for this trip including full itinerary, country guides and travel advice on visas, money, insurance and the local weather, download our trip notes.
 By doing so you’ll also be kept updated on all the latest news, offers and stories on this particular trip.
 Happy reading!

 Minimum 17 years with written parental consent, maximum depends on potential participants’ health.